 It is the responsibility of the student to obtain information and instruction from his/her academic department concerning specific requirements such as timelines, format, fees, binding and copies to be filed.
-Final copies of theses and dissertations are submitted to the Office of Graduate Studies and the University Library.
+Final copies of theses and dissertations are submitted to the Graduate School and the University Library.